 Bois de la Cambre

-Bois de la Cambre, one of the largest parks in the Brussels region, owes it name to the Abbaye de la Cambre.
-Laid out in English style, it looks like a forest and offers you walks or pony rides, jogging or even playgrounds.
+The Bois de la Cambre, one of the largest parks in the Brussels region, gets its name from the Abbey of La Cambre.
+Designed in the English style, it has the feel of a forest and offers walking or pony rides, jogging, and playgrounds.

 Jardins de l'Abbaye

-Located a stone’s throw from Place Flagey, below avenues Louise and De Mot, the gardens of the Abbaye de la Cambre hug the hilly terrain.
-One part is laid out as a wooded park, the other in classic style terraces.
+Located just a stone’s throw from Flagey Square, below the Louise and De Mot avenues, the gardens of the Abbey of La Cambre follow the undulating terrain.
+One part is designed as a wooded park, while the other is laid out in classical-style terraces.

 Avenue Louise

-Extending the gardens of the Abbaye de la Cambre, the ponds of Ixelles are a place for walking in an architecturally rich district.
-It has indeed mansions in various styles: Art Nouveau and Art Deco, neo-classical, – Flemish Renaissance and – Gothic.
+Extending the gardens of the Abbey of La Cambre, the Ixelles Ponds are a place for strolling in an architecturally rich neighborhood.
+It features stately homes in various styles: Art Nouveau and Art Deco, Neoclassical, Flemish Renaissance, and Gothic.

 Café Belga

-Café Belga is housed in the former offices of national radio and television.
-This place is like an institution for some Brussels residents who frequent Place Flagey on a daily basis.
-It is also probably the busiest bar on Place Flagey.
+Café Belga is housed in the former offices of the national radio and television service.
+This place is like an institution for some Brussels residents who visit Flagey Square daily.
+It is probably the most popular bar on Flagey Square.

-It doesn’t matter whether it’s morning, noon or evening, you’ll find what you’re looking for.
-Between breakfast, Sunday morning brunch, or after-work drink, the Belga will satisfy you.
+No matter if it’s morning, noon, or evening, you’ll find what you’re looking for.
+Whether it’s breakfast, a Sunday morning brunch, or an after-work drink, Café Belga will satisfy you.

 Chalet Robinson

-Pretty chalet located in an island space in the heart of the Bois de la Cambre, endowed with a noble elegance with the only means of access crossing the lake by boat which adds to its charm.
-Nestled in the heart of the forest, the Chalet Robinson welcomes you to its restaurant and offers activities such as a boat or pedalo ride or a game of pétanque.
-Located on Robinson Island, the origin of this name is unknown but, according to legend, walkers lost in the forest would have seen a captain appear on the water on his boat, who would have take them this verdant island.
+A lovely chalet located on an island in the heart of Bois de la Cambre, featuring noble elegance with the only access being a boat ride across the lake, which enhances its charm.
+Nestled in the heart of the woods, Chalet Robinson welcomes you to its restaurant and offers activities such as a boat or pedal boat ride, or a game of pétanque.
+Located on Robinson Island, the origin of the name is unknown, but according to legend, lost walkers in the woods saw a captain appear on his boat on the water, who took them to this lush island.

 Cafe de la Presse

-Café de la Presse is close to the Abbaye de la Cambre.
+Café de la Presse is close to the Abbey of La Cambre.
 Over the past 10 years, Café de la Presse has proudly earned a place in the hearts of many coffee and brunch lovers.
-Diversified and multi-generational, it is a place where people like to meet.
-They offer an all day menu ranging from freshly bakes croissants, smoothie bowls lunch and cold drinks.
+Diverse and multi-generational, it is a place where people love to gather.
+We offer an all-day menu ranging from freshly baked croissants to smoothie bowls, as well as lunch and cold drinks.

-Place Flagey is one of the largest and most lively squares in Brussels, a popular meeting place especially for dining in the restaurant, having a drink, having fun with the water games or even enjoying the many shops or the market on Saturdays and Sundays.
+Flagey Square is one of the largest and most vibrant squares in Brussels, a popular meeting place especially for dining at restaurants, having a drink, enjoying the water fountains, or taking advantage of the many shops or the market on Saturdays and Sundays.
 It is the beating heart of Ixelles.
-This Brussels municipality is a cosmopolitan crossroad, as well as a real cultural center where life is good.
+This Brussels municipality is a cosmopolitan crossroads and a true cultural hub where life is good.

 Shopping

-Boulevard de Waterloo is one of the capital’s most exclusive and famous arteries.
-There are luxury fashion boutiques.
+Waterloo Boulevard is one of the most upscale and renowned streets in the capital.
+It is home to luxury fashion boutiques.

 Canterbury

-The Canterbury tavern was founded in 1993.
-It is located at the ponds of Ixelles, 5 minutes from the city center.
-In an enchanting setting, it offers its gastronomic specialties: spit-roasted chicken, grilles boneless cockerel with Béarnaise sauce, Alsation-style sauerkraut (in season), American filet, etc.
+The Canterbury Tavern was founded in 1993.
+It is located by the Ixelles Ponds, just 5 minutes from the city center.
+In an enchanting setting, it offers its gastronomic specialties: farm-raised roast chicken on the spit, grilled boneless coquelet with béarnaise sauce, Alsatian-style sauerkraut (in season), steak tartare, and more.

 ULB

-The University in the City of Brussels is a French-speaking Belgian university located on three main sites (Solbosch, Plaine and Erasmus) in the region of Brussels-Capital, as well as in Charleroi.
+The Free University of Brussels (Université Libre de Bruxelles) is a French-speaking Belgian university located on three main campuses (Solbosch, La Plaine, Erasme) in the Brussels-Capital region, as well as in Charleroi.

 Villa Empain

-Villa Empain is an Art Deco style villa, built from 1931 to 1934 by Swiss architect Michel Polak, at n° 67 of what is now Avenue Franklin Roosevelt on the orders of Baron Louis Empain.
-The villa, witness to the architecture of its time, has become a cultural place of artistic life in Brussels.
+The Villa Empain is an Art Deco-style villa, built from 1931 to 1934 by Swiss architect Michel Polak at number 67 on the current Franklin Roosevelt Avenue, commissioned by Baron Louis Empain.
+The villa, a testament to the architecture of its time, has become a cultural venue in Brussels’ artistic life.

-Extending the gardens of the abbey of La Cambre, the ponds of Ixelles are a place for walking in an architecturally rich district.
-It has indeed mansions in different styles: Art Nouveau and Art Deco, neo-classical, – Flemish Renaissance and – Gothic.
+Extending the gardens of the Abbey of La Cambre, the Ixelles Ponds are a place for strolling in an architecturally rich neighborhood.
+It features stately homes in various styles: Art Nouveau and Art Deco, Neoclassical, Flemish Renaissance, and Gothic.

 People from Brussels will tell you, whether you’re single, a couple or have a family, in terms of a home or for business, whether you work or are retired, the location of the Metropolitan, at 19 Avenue Emile De Mot, has many assets – from the quietest to the most lively.

-Opposite the building lies the Abbaye de la Cambre, an architectural jewel whose origins date back to the 13th century, and its superb park with French-style gardens.
+Opposite the building lies the Abbaye de la Cambre, an architectural jewel with origins dating back to the 13th century, and its superb park.

 Cross the park and discover the famous ponds, les étangs d’Ixelles, a paradise for dreamers and joggers.